AmigaLabs/libs-ports/fontconfig/README.md

 ```

 ## Known bugs and todo
-- not compiling yet for any libc
+- support for clib2 and newlib